apache/rocketmq-exporter/README.md

 Quick Start
 -------------
-This [guide](./rocketmq_exporter_quickstart.md) will teach you how to build and run rocketmq exporter with Prometheus and Grafana Integration from scratch.
+This [guide](./rocketmq_exporter_quickstart.md) will tell you how to build and run rocketmq exporter with Prometheus and Grafana Integration from scratch.